Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 Does Netflix Allow VPN Access to Their Servers?

-No. As I’ve previously mentioned, Netflix and other streaming services have become adept at detecting and blocking VPN users from accessing their streaming servers.
+No. As I’ve previously mentioned, Netflix and other streaming services have become adept at detecting and preventing VPN users from accessing their streaming servers.

-While some VPN providers, like the 5 we’ve discussed in this article, have been able to continue providing reliable access to Netflix by evading their blockades, others have not.
+While some VPN providers, like the 5 we’ve discussed in this article, have been able to continue providing reliable access to Netflix, others have not.

 As I mentioned in the section immediately above, Netflix isn’t trying to be a jerk, they’re simply required to do so, due to their region-by-region agreements with content providers.